South Perth - Kensington

 South Perth - Kensington was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-South Perth-Kensington has a higher level of cultural diversity compared to most local areas, with 18.2% of its population speaking a language other than English at home and 35.7% born overseas.
+South Perth-Kensington has a higher cultural diversity than most local areas, with 18.2% of its residents speaking a language other than English at home and 35.7% born overseas.
 Christianity is the predominant religion in South Perth-Kensington, making up 46.0% of the population.
 Notably, Judaism is overrepresented in South Perth-Kensington compared to Greater Perth, comprising 0.4% versus 0.2%.

 Frequently Asked Questions - Diversity